 Serving up Conker Soup and Pinecone Stew

-Autumn is my favourite time of year, but even so there can be times when the days are grey and gloomy.
-At times like that, I often set up a pretend picnic for T-Bird and her toys that I put together from colourful finds we pick up on the school run.
+Autumn is my favourite time of year.
+But even so there can be times when the days are grey and gloomy.
+At times like that, I’ll set up a pretend picnic for T-Bird and her toys.
+Her favourite is put together from nature finds we gather.
 She loves it so much, she calls it a party!

-This is such an easy activity, and is so much fun.
-All you to do need is to go outside and pick up some leaves, sticks, nuts, flowers, stones – whatever you come across that is either colourful, fragrant, textured or otherwise interesting to the senses.
+Pretend picnics are such an easy activity, and is so much fun.
+All you to do need is to go outside and pick up some leaves, sticks, nuts, flowers, stones.
+Whatever you come across that is either colourful, fragrant, textured or otherwise interesting to the senses.

 I often include a few herbs from the kitchen windowsill.
 Rosemary and Thyme are particularly good because they can be pulled apart in interesting ways and have a strong smell.